toxicfox2491/LainOS/README.md

 # this is a fork/modified version of the [Lain-OS-ricer-Arch](https://codeberg.org/LainOS/LainOS-ricer-arch)

+> [!NOTE]
+> please install yay before you run this!!
-## dont forget run as root and not just sudo it!
+> dont forget run as root and not to just sudo it!
-## install yay before hand!!!! the scripts will heavily use yay
+> this is a fork that may not work in the future, it works as of december 19th 2024
+> this fork exists becuase the original (at the time of writting this) is just fucking broken
-becuase its kinda fucking broken and does things I dont like! such as aliasing nano to vim or using paru instead of yay
+> and does things such as aliasing nano to vim!
+I dont like this

 ![LainOS](images/logo.png)
 ## Openbox